 Desalination is not the only non-conventional source of potable water for Jordan.
-As far back as 1982, Jordan's water strategy has centered on another non-conventional source- wastewater.
-With a short coastline that is far away from many of its population centers, Jordan's post-colonial boundaries make desalination less attractive as a non-conventional water resource.
+As far back as 1982, Jordan's water strategy has centered on another non-conventional source - wastewater - with the construction of As-Samra wastewater treatment plant.
+With a short coastline that is far away from its population centers, Jordan's post-colonial boundaries make desalination less attractive as a non-conventional water resource.
 Since its construction in 1982, As-Samra enjoyed many expansion projects.
 The United States Agency for International Development (USAID) financed an expansion in the plant's capacity to 365,000 cubic meters per day (Arab Water Council et. al, 2011).
 Like desalination plants, wastewater treatment plants (usually) produce potable water and some byproducts.
 The wastewater 'brine' from As-Samra was Municipal wastewater is indeed a better option than desalination for many countries in WANA.
 Water reuse can take place near population centers, which may be better for inland communities.